 1. Explore Asakusa

-Make your way to Asakusa and head to Sensoji Temple, where you’ll be starting the tour.
+Make your way to Asakusa and follow the signs to Sensoji Temple, where you’ll be starting the tour.
 Find the main Kaminarimon Gate and take the obligatory photo under its huge lantern.
-Then enter and have a look around.
-This is one of Tokyo’s biggest, oldest and most popular temples, home to the rather rough and rowdy Sanja Festival in May.
+Then proceed along Nakamise Street and have a look around.
+This is one of Tokyo’s biggest, oldest and most popular temples, home to the rather rough and rowdy Sanja Festival, which takes place in May.

-You’ll pass through 200m of stalls selling everything from yukata to traditional fans, pins, clothes emblazoned with samurai logos and more – this is the best place in the city to get souvenirs.
-Be sure to sample some of the many rice crackers.
+Nakamise Street is 200 meters of stalls selling everything from yukata to traditional fans, pins, clothes emblazoned with samurai logos and more—this is a great place to get those kitschy Japan souvenirs.
+Be sure to sample the sembei rice crackers and taiyaki.

 When you’ve seen all there is to see at Sensoji, pop into the Matsuya Department Store, which you can’t miss.
 It’s close to the temple and station.
-You can get a really decent bento (a packed lunch) or some sushi for less than 1 000 yen on the basement floor of the store.
+You can get a really decent bento (a packed lunch) or some sushi for less than ¥1,000 on the basement floor of the store.

 Cross the road to the Asakusa/Himiko Water Bus Pier.
-Get yourself a ticket to Hama Rikyu (740 yen, plus an unavoidable 300 yen fee to enter the gardens), hop onto the Suijo Basu boat and relax.
-On your way down the river you’ll pass under 10 or so bridges and you’ll see Tokyo Skytree – the city’s tallest tourist trap.
+Get yourself a ticket to Hamarikyu (¥800, plus an unavoidable ¥300 fee to enter the gardens), hop onto the Suijo Basu boat and relax.
+On your way down the river you’ll pass under 10 or so bridges and you’ll see Tokyo Skytree—the city’s tallest tourist trap.
 Snap some photos and sip on a cup of the specially brewed beer you can buy on the boat.
 You can check the “bus” timetable here.

-While you’re ambling around, look out for the 300-year-old pine tree, as well as the tea house.
-You’ll find the latter on Nakajima – the island in the middle of the pond (which, incidentally, is a tidal sea water pond – and the only one in the whole of Tokyo).
-There are heaps of lovely picnic spots to enjoy your lunch around the pond.
+While you’re ambling around, look out for the 300-year-old pine tree, as well as the teahouse.
+You’ll find the latter on Nakajima—the island in the middle of the pond (which, incidentally, is a tidal sea water pond—and the only one in the whole of Tokyo).
+There are lots of lovely picnic spots to enjoy your lunch around the pond.

 The cedar bridge leading to Nakajima has 300 years of history too, which you can learn about on one of the free garden tours (in English), or by using the voice guide devices available at the garden entrance.
-You can experience a simple tea ceremony for about 500 yen.
-You’ll be given a bowl of mattcha – strong green tea, and a tea sweet to offset its bitterness.
+You can experience a simple tea ceremony for about ¥500.
+You’ll be given a bowl of matcha—strong green tea, and a sweet to offset its bitterness.

 3. Walk to Ginza

-Next, you’re moseying over to Ginza.
+Next, mosey over to Ginza.
 Leave the gardens and walk down the right side of the elevated highway until you get to the big road called Chuo Dori.
 You’ll pass the Nakagin Capsule Building on your right.
-Despite the name, it’s not a capsule hotel – it’s a bunch of office and apartment pods that’s skirting demolition.
+Despite the name, it’s not a capsule hotel—it’s a bunch of office and apartment pods, skirting demolition, designed by legendary Metabolist architect Kisho Kurokawa.
 We think it looks like something out of a sci-fi novel.

-When you get to the Sukiyabashi Crossing, duck into the Sony building and explore its multiple floors.
-Further on, closer to the Hibiya intersection, you can spot a random Godzilla statue in a park.
+When you get to the Sukiyabashi Crossing, check out Sony Park (formerly site of the Sony building) and explore the free museum underneath.
+Farther on, closer to the Hibiya intersection, look for Hibiya Midtown and look out for a random Godzilla statue in a park.

 If you’re feeling hungry after all the walking, you can backtrack a little for sushi at the super-famous Sukiyabashi Jiro restaurant on the basement floor of the Tsukamoto Sogyo Building.
 The Michelin Guide gives it three stars and there’s even been a film made about it.
-Make sure you book a year in advance and bring 40,000 yen with you though – or you could just go to the nearby Sushizanmai and get very good sushi for about 1/40th of the price.
+Make sure you book a year in advance and bring ¥40,000 with you though—or you could just go to the nearby Sushizanmai and get very good sushi for about 1/40th of the price.

 And if you’re keen on tasting some traditional Japanese sake, take a little detour and round off your meal with a cup or two at Shinshu Osake Mura which is nearby in Shinbashi.
 It’s one of the nicest and cheapest sake bars in Tokyo.
 They have a good range of beers too.